Chaytor's Force

 Chaytor's Force (13 August – 31 October 1918) named after its commander, Major General Edward Chaytor, was a composite division-sized force which served in the British Egyptian Expeditionary Force during the Sinai and Palestine Campaign of the First World War.
 The force of 11,000 men, consisted of a division headquarters, three mounted and one infantry brigades, four independent infantry battalions and four artillery batteries and was detached from the Desert Mounted Corps for deception operations.
+(Note: Chaytor's Force was larger than a mounted but smaller than an infantry division, which had around 20,000 men.
+Jukes describes it as a small mobile force.
+Basil Liddle Hart described it as the "ANZAC Mounted Division, reinforced by a few infantry battalions".
+In An Outline History of the Great War its described as the "ANZAC Mounted Division, with a contingent of infantry equivalent to two brigades".
+Woodward in Hell in the Holy Land describes it as the "ANZAC Mounted Division, the 20th Indian Infantry Brigade and some other units".
+Paddy Griffith in The Great War calls it "a reinforced cavalry division", Bou describes it as "nearly equivalent to two divisions."
+The force had a ration strength of "8,000 British, 3,000 Indian, 500 Egyptian Camel Transport Corps on 30 September".)

 Chaytor's Force was formed to deceive the Ottoman high command into thinking the whole Desert Mounted Corps was positioned on the British right flank.
 They created dummy camps, guns positions and horses.
 Mules were used to drag branches along tracks, making dust, imitating the movement of mounted troops.
 Each day infantry marched into the Jordan Valley, and was driven out by trucks by night, to suggest a buildup of troops.
 Later it was primary responsible for the defence of the Egyptian Expeditionary Force's right flank, from the northern end of the Dead Sea to a point 8 mi north-west of Jericho where the force touched the XX Corps.
 Chaytor's Force faced the Turkish Fourth Army, until that army was forced to retreat as a consequence of the successes of the Battles of Sharon and Nablus.